-Overall, there has been an increase in individuals aged 19 to 21 that completed Grade 9.
-The particular increase in grade 9 completion rates in 2021 and then a decrease in 2022 could reflect the increase in grade promotion at the end of 2020 that was caused by the pandemic, followed by a return to normality at the end of 2021.
-There has been a significant increase in the percentage of learners attaining Grade 9 in both the Northern Cape and the Eastern Cape with a slight drop in the Northern Cape in 2022, although these provinces still have the lowest percentage of individuals who completed Grade 9 in 2019.
-Gauteng has consistently had the highest percentage of learners who completed Grade 9.
+Overall there has been an increase in individuals aged 19 to 21 that completed Grade 9.
+There has been a significant increase in the percentage of learners attaining Grade 9 in both the Northern Cape and the Eastern Cape, although these provinces still have the lowest percentage of individuals who completed Grade 9 in 2019.
+Gauteng has consistently had the highest percentage of learners who completed Grade 9 since 2002.
 However, if we look at the individuals that completed Grade 9 disaggregated by population group, it can be seen that more White and Indian or Asian learners in this age group have completed Grade 9 compared to African and Coloured learners.